Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 How does a Kiwi become an Australian citizen?

+See our page on becoming an Australia citizen to help you on your way.
 The first step is becoming a permanent resident of Australia.
 This process is points based, and you currently need 120 points to be successful.

-Once you are a permanent resident you will need a total of 4 years residence in Australia (with at least 12 months as with a permanent resident visa) before you become eligible to become an Australian citizen.
+Once you are a permanent resident you will need a total of 4 years residence in Australia (with at least 12 months with a permanent resident visa) before you become eligible to become an Australian citizen.

 Can I retain my New Zealand passport if I become an Australian Citizen?